 The mop guy is responsible for getting rid of anything on the court that can harm the player, and that’s why they all move so furiously during TV and game timeouts.
 You never notice the mop guy until something bad happens, but it’s an important job nearly anyone can do, and it’s an easy way to get courtside seats if you’re passionate about basketball.

 Baseball is beloved as the national pastime because the game is played at a leisurely pace.
 There is no rush.
-So, naturally, you may look at baseball and think that there are many MLB jobs and easy work is boundless.
+So, naturally, you may look at baseball and think that there are many MLB jobs and easy work are boundless.

 Unfortunately, easy MLB careers are not always easy to come by.
 Being an equipment manager, for example, is very hard work — you’re literally doing laundry every single day.
 However, there is one job that involves some running, but at the end of the day, doesn’t require special certifications or a degree.